 To operate optimally, the brain needs a consistent supply of nutrients to maintain its health and functionality.
-But certain nutrients support the brains structure more than others.
+But certain nutrients support the brain’s structure more than others.
 These nutrients are powerful supporting elements for the brain: omega-3 fats, B-Complex vitamins, magnesium, vitamin E, and potassium.
-There are certainly others, and “Mediterranean diet” low in processed food, low in sugar and red meats, and high in the elements noted above have proven to support brain and mental health.
+There are certainly others, and the “Mediterranean diet” low in processed food, low in sugar and red meats, and high in the elements noted above have proven to support brain and mental health.
 Let’s learn more.

 Omega-3 fats, DHA in particular, are essential structural components for your brain.
 Your brain is composed of billions of cells, and over half of their composition is fats—25 percent of which is DHA.
-Providing your brain with a sufficient level and quality of DHA gives it the building blocks it needs to maintain its structure.
+So providing your brain with a sufficient level and quality of DHA gives it the building blocks it needs to maintain its structure.

 DHA is also found in high levels in neurons.
-Neurons comprise the cells of your central nervous system, and provide structural support for the brain.
+Neurons comprise the cells of your central nervous system and provide structural support for the brain.
 If you have inadequate omega-3 intake, your nerve cells become more prone to inflammation because your body substitutes less effective cholesterol and omega-6 instead.
-Once your nerve cells become inflamed, optimum neuro-transmission from cell-to-cell and within the cells of your brain become compromised.
+Once your nerve cells become inflamed, optimum neurotransmission from cell to cell and within the cells of your brain become compromised.